TS-Severin/session-notebook/240116_react_project_setup.md

 => the function returns jsx in react and later js

-=> the props returns an object => that's why we have to do either => props.buttontext
+=> the props returns an object => that's why we have to do either => all the buttons props are one object
+=> props.buttontext
 OR
 => {buttontext}

+## tool for google chrome and react
+extension for chrome: react dev tools => shows what react renders